safri-net/mn-data-issue-uft8/README.md

 To reproduce the error run `./gradlew test`.
 The `WorkingSpec` class uses a flyway migration without uft8 settings and the `FailingSpec` class uses a flyway migration with uft8 settings.

+To see that everything was working fine on micronaut 1.3.7 (micronaut-data 1.0.1) check out the `mn-1.3.7` branch and run the tests.